-26. Flambeau, Flambeau Charter School
+33. Flambeau, Flambeau Charter School

-N4540 County I Tony, WI 54563 Linda Michek 715-532-5559 Imichek@flambeau.k12.wi.us The Flambeau Charter School, located in Tony, Wisconsin, was chartered on July 23, 2003, as an initiative of the Flambeau School District.
+The Flambeau Charter School, located in Tony, Wisconsin, was chartered on July 23, 2003, as an initiative of the Flambeau School District.
 It is open to high school juniors and seniors as a student-driven, independent-learner, project-based, performance- and portfolio-assessed program with emphasis on career and technology-skill development.